- Introduction

 Widget Types

-According to the provided features, each widget definition represents a specific type of widget.
+According to the provided features, each widget definition represents a specific widget type.
 There are five widget types:

 Each widget type has its own specific data source configuration to visualize data.
-Types of available data source depend on widget type:
+Types of available data sources depend on widget type:

 - Alarm source - this data source type, used primarily in Alarm widgets, requires a source entity to display related alarms and their corresponding fields;